LogoLogo

 Residual Value

-Before going into details on precision tracking with an OptiTrack system, let's start with a brief explanation of the residual value, which is the key reconstruction output for monitoring the system precision.
-The residual value is an average offset distance, in mm, between the converging rays when reconstructing a marker; hence indicating preciseness of the reconstruction.
+Before going into details on precision tracking with an OptiTrack system, let's start with a brief explanation of the residual value, which is the key output for monitoring the system precision.
+The value is an average offset distance, in mm, between the converging rays when reconstructing a marker; hence indicating preciseness of the reconstruction.
 A smaller residual value means that the tracked rays converge more precisely and achieve more accurate 3D reconstruction.
 A well-tracked marker will have a sub-millimeter average residual value.
-In Motive, the tolerable residual distance is defined from the Reconstruction Settings under the Application Settings panel.
+In Motive, the tolerable residual distance is defined from the under the Application Settings panel.

 Capture Volume